 The Peacebuilding Fellows program is an academic program for selected students interested in gaining hands-on experience and understanding communities that are struggling to live peacefully together.
-Fellows attend classes on the Arlington campus two days a week and participate in an internship.
+Fellows have the opportunity to engage with Carter School faculty and develop a project with community impact.

 "The Peacebuilding Fellows program forced me out of the classroom learning bubble and toward real world experience." -Spring 2015 Fellow

-An internship that lets you immediately apply what you're learning and offers insight into a career path.
+Field experience that lets you immediately apply what you're learning and offers insight into a career path

-The chance to meet practitioners, researchers, and professionals through an exclusive Speaker Series
+The chance to meet practitioners, researchers, and professionals working as peacebuilders

 A major challenge to peacebuilding efforts domestically and globally are the boundaries that communities believe separates themselves from others.
 The boundaries have ethnic, racial, religious or cultural roots, often with long histories of division and violence.
 This class will look at case studies and strategies from around the globe of peacebuilding in complex communities.